Recommendations

 Oklahoma mechanic Pike Peters strikes it rich in an oil field.
 His wife decides that the family must go to Paris to get culture and meet the right kind of people.
 They soon have flirtatious French admirers as Pike clashes with aristocracy.

-The influence of Frank Borzage in They Had to See Paris can be felt in the way modern Romance films handle stylistic flair.
+The influence of Frank Borzage in They Had to See Paris can be felt in the way modern Comedy films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1929 release set a high bar for atmospheric immersion.

 Dir: Richard Smith